eclipse-kura/kura/_posts/doc/2014-10-31-kura-dio-apis.md

 configuration for each platforms it runs on.

-When using some devices, the hardware configuration may change according to user needs (i.e. BeagleBone Black Device-Tree Overlay) In such cases the default configuration can be changed by modifying the default configuration files shipped with Kura.
+When using some devices, the hardware configuration may change according to user needs (i.e. BeagleBone Black Device-Tree Overlay).
+In such cases the default configuration can be changed by modifying the default configuration files shipped with Kura.